Health insurance coverage in the United States

 However, the improvement in coverage began to reverse under President Trump.
 The Census Bureau reported that the number of uninsured persons rose from 27.3 million in 2016 to 29.6 million in 2019, up 2.3 million or 8%.
 The uninsured rate rose from 8.6% in 2016 to 9.2% in 2019.
 The 2017 increase was the first increase in the number and rate of uninsured since 2010.
 Further, the Commonwealth Fund estimated in May 2018 that the number of uninsured increased by 4 million from early 2016 to early 2018.
 The rate of those uninsured increased from 12.7% in 2016 to 15.5% under their methodology.
 The impact was greater among lower-income adults, who had a higher uninsured rate than higher-income adults.
 Regionally, the South and West had higher uninsured rates than the North and East.
 CBO forecast in May 2019 that 6 million more would be without health insurance in 2021 under Trump's policies (33 million), relative to continuation of Obama policies (27 million).

 The causes of this rate of uninsurance remain a matter of political debate.
 In 2018, states that expanded Medicaid under the ACA had an uninsured rate that averaged 8%, about half the rate of those states that did not (15%).
 Nearly half those without insurance cite its cost as the primary factor.
 Rising insurance costs have contributed to a trend in which fewer employers are offering health insurance, and many employers are managing costs by requiring higher employee contributions.
 Many of the uninsured are the working poor or are unemployed.

 Overview

 Health insurance coverage is provided by several public and private sources in the United States.
-Analyzing these statistics is more challenging due to multiple survey methods and persons with multiple sources of insurance, such as those with coverage under both an employer plan and Medicaid.
+Analyzing these statistics is challenging due to multiple survey methods and persons with multiple sources of insurance, such as those with coverage under both an employer plan and Medicaid.

 For the 273 million non-institutional persons under age 65 in 2019: